pawmint/pawmint.github.io/_posts/2015-06-09-setting-up-the-gateway.md

-* Make the transciever communicate with the computer by installing the Mochad module on your RP: follow [this tutorial] (http://x10linux.blogspot.sg/2012/08/installing-mochad-on-raspberry-pi.html).
+* When you installed the raspberry_setup package on our Raspberry, it loaded a module called Mochad, which allows the transciever to communicate with the computer.
 Mochad is a Linux TCP gateway daemon for the X10 RF protocol (radio signals): it allows your Raspberry to receive and understand X10 RF (radio) signals.
+If you want details about it, [here you go!] (http://x10linux.blogspot.sg/2012/08/installing-mochad-on-raspberry-pi.html.

  You can now test Mochad with the ``` ps aux | grep mochad command ```: